 Symptoms can range from asymptomatic ones to pain, gait disturbance, motor or sensory deficits, and autonomic dysfunction.

-About 20-25% of the patients remain asymptomatic and are diagnosed on investigating for cause of associated cutaneous malformations.
+About 20-25% of the patients remain asymptomatic and are diagnosed on investigating for the cause of associated cutaneous malformations.
 This is especially true with mild type II.

 - Low back pain